Rednewspaper/The-Incredible-Machine/README.md

 ## Initial Configurations

 In order for the program to work as intended a couple of ip addresses has to be changed in the source code.
 These addresses are that of the master/main node and of the subnet where the slave nodes are located.
-These changes do not have to be done if this guide(link to guide) for setting up your Raspberry Pi’s on the 10.0.0.0/24 subnet has been performed.
+These changes do not have to be done if this [guide](https://github.com/Rednewspaper/The-Incredible-Machine/blob/master/IP-guide.md#step-3) for setting up your Raspberry Pi’s on the 10.0.0.0/24 subnet has been performed.
 Otherwise the changes can be by doing this:

 Enter the folder where you ran the [installScriptMainNode](https://github.com/Rednewspaper/The-Incredible-Machine/blob/master/installScriptMainNode).